jandjerry/mci/README.md

 - Feel free to fork, edit, redistribute.... or do anything you want because I don't understand licence types

-- It's will be great if I got your pull requests to improve this :)
+- It will be great if I got your pull requests to improve this :)